 Why Is ETS GRE One of the Most Widely Used Exams

-The ETS GRE is one of the most widely used exams because it is required by anyone who wants to study in a graduate or business school in the USA.
-Your score in the GRE will help you to gain admission to these schools, and help you to further your education and career.
+The GRE is one of the most widely used exams because it is required by anyone who wants to study in a graduate or business school in the USA.
+Your score in the exam will help you to gain admission to these schools, and help you to further your education and career.
 ETS has introduced a new version of the test since August 2011.
-The ETS GRE is available in two forms, a computer-based as well as a paper-based test.
+The exam is available in two forms, a computer-based as well as a paper-based test.
 This makes it easier to access the test and has contributed to the popularity of this test.
-The ETS GRE is the preferred test of graduate and business schools, because it tests the skills that are required by their students to excel in their courses.
+This exam is the preferred test of graduate and business schools, because it tests the skills that are required by their students to excel in their courses.
 The sections of the test are described below:

 1. Verbal Reasoning: